inspec/inspec-aws/docs-chef-io/content/aws_iam_policy.md

 Examples:

-    # Verify there is no full-admin statement
+Verify there is no full:-admin statement

 ```ruby
 describe aws_iam_policy('kryptonite') do